-- 1. Medical records of employees covered under this chapter are confidential and will be maintained at the designated occupational health facility in collaboration with the Human Resources Department for at least the duration of the employment plus thirty years. - a.
-These records will not be disclosed to anyone without the employee's written consent, unless required by OSHA regulations or state law. - 2.
-Training records will be kept in the Department of Human Resources for a minimum of three years from the date on which the training occurred.
-Training records shall include the following information; - a.
-The dates of the training sessions; - b.
-The contents and the summary of the training sessions; - c.
-The names and qualifications of persons conducting the training; and - 1) The names and job titles of all persons attending the training sessions.
+- Medical records of employees covered under this section are confidential and will be maintained at the designated occupational health facility in collaboration with the Human Resources Department for at least the duration of the employment plus thirty years. - These records will not be disclosed to anyone without the employee's written consent, unless required by OSHA regulations or state law. - Training records will be kept in the Department of Human Resources for a minimum of three years from the date on which the training occurred.
+Training records shall include the following information; - The dates of the training sessions; - The contents and the summary of the training sessions; - o The names and qualifications of persons conducting the training; and - o The names and job titles of all persons attending the training sessions.

+3. Exposure Incident Investigation Reports

+• These reports will be kept in the Environmental Health and Safety Office for a minimum of three years.

+4. Sharps Injury Log:

-- d.
-Exposure Incident Investigation Reports will be kept in the Environmental Health and Safety Office for a minimum of three years. - e.
-Sharps Injury Log: UNE requires that the OSHA 300 Log be maintained for the record keeping of percutaneous injuries from contaminated sharps.
+- UNE requires that the OSHA 300 Log be maintained for the record keeping of percutaneous injuries from contaminated sharps.
 The information in the sharps injury log shall be recorded and maintained in such manner as to protect the confidentiality of the injured employee.
-The sharps injury log shall maintain at a minimum: - 1) The type and brand of the device involved in the incident, - 2) The department or work area where the exposure incident occurred, and - 3) An explanation of how the incident occurred. - f.
-The Sharps Injury Log shall be forwarded to the Department of Human Resources on an annual basis and when requested. - g.
-Annual documentation must be maintained regarding the consideration and implementation of appropriate commercially available and effective safer medical devices designed to eliminate or minimize occupational exposure.
+The sharps injury log shall maintain at a minimum: - The type and brand of the device involved in the incident, - o The department or work area where the exposure incident occurred, and - An explanation of how the incident occurred. - The Sharps Injury Log shall be forwarded to the Department of Human Resources on an annual basis and when requested. - Annual documentation must be maintained regarding the consideration and implementation of appropriate commercially available and effective safer medical devices designed to eliminate or minimize occupational exposure.
 This documentation will be forwarded to the Environmental Health and Safety Department annually and upon request.

-J. Review:
+5. Review:

-- 1. This chapter will be reviewed for accuracy at least annually. - 2.
-Input is solicited for the annual review from employees responsible for patient care through representatives on the University Wide Safety Committee or by notifying the Human Resources Department or EHS.
+- This section will be reviewed for accuracy at least annually. - Input is solicited for the annual review from employees responsible for patient care through representatives on the University Wide Safety Committee or by notifying the Human Resources Department or EHS.